Addressing Asset Integrity at BP

 The Gulf of Mexico oil spill earlier last year sent shockwaves throughout the world, not only because of the effect on the environment, but also due to the impact it had on BP, the owner of the asset.

-More than anything, the incident highlighted how important it is to have appropriate asset integrity management in place to foresee such disasters and hopefully prevent them before they become a reality.
+The BP Integrity Management process has come under greater scrutiny and clearly this incident has highlighted how important it is to have appropriate asset integrity management in place to foresee such disasters and hopefully prevent them before they become a reality.

 In light of this, oil and gas companies are attempting to find out how to reconcile the competing demands on resources while also ensuring that they are effectively preserving the integrity of assets, which can be a difficult balancing act.